jinnguo325/Interactive-Lab-Hub/Lab 2/README.md

 ## Barebones clock storyline

 The clock is designed to show the intensity of the day.
-During different period of the day, the clock can indicate how relax/intense is this period by flushing at different frequencies.
-Between 9am-11am, the clock shows highly frequent flush, encouraging the user to work in faster pace.
-Between 11am-1pm, the clock flushes more slowly, to indicates a lunch break for the user to relax a little bit during the day.
-After 1pm, the clock will flush at increasing frequency, and so on.
+During different period of the day, the clock can indicate how relax/intense is this period by flashing at different frequencies.
+Between 9am-11am, the clock shows highly frequent flash, encouraging the user to work in faster pace.
+Between 11am-1pm, the clock flashes more slowly, to indicates a lunch break for the user to relax a little bit during the day.
+After 1pm, the clock will flash at increasing frequency, and so on.
+I also plan to change the background color/image to provide more hint for the users to sense the intensity during the day.

 ## Part F.